 The Rainbow Falls in Hilo are a good place to visit early in the morning perhaps even before breakfast.
 This broad waterfall in the Wailuku river is conveniently located within Hilo town.
 It cascades over a lava cave that according to legends is home to the ancient Hawaiian goddess Hina, the goddess of the moon.

-The falls themselves are a modest 80 ft high, small compared the nearby ‘Akaka falls.
-The falls can be either roaring or they can be reduced to a trickle depending on the amount of rainfall upstream during the days before.
-We have included pictures of both scenarios to this page.
+Depending on the amount of rainfall upstream in the preceding days the falls can be either roaring or they can be reduced to a trickle.
+We have included pictures of both scenarios on this page.

 You can see the rainbow falls flowing in this 11-second video from 2016: